MutiatOba/aws/README.md

 - network card
 - firewalls
 - boostrap scipt: ec2 user data [launch command when instance starts and only runs once]

+We will need to create a key pair if we are going to use ssh to access out instance. the key pair type is RSA and teh private key file format is .pem.
+A key pair, consisting of a public key and a private key, is a set of security credentials that you use to prove your identity when connecting to an Amazon EC2 instance.
+Amazon EC2 stores the public key on your instance, and you store the private key.
+For Linux instances, the private key allows you to securely SSH into your instance.

 Here are the steps to set up an EC2 instance on AWS.